How many people die from smoking each year? Quick Answer

 Defective product cases involve strict liability, which does not require proof that the manufacturer intended to harm consumers — only that the companies failed to warn consumers of a known hazard.

-Specifically, your lawsuit would allege product liability because the company’s defective and dangerous tobacco products caused your family member to die from lung disease, cancer, or another smoking-related condition.
+Specifically, your lawsuit would allege product liability because the company’s defective and dangerous tobacco products caused your family member to die from lung disease, cancer or another smoking-related condition.
+A skilled product liability attorney can discuss your case with you and help you decide the best course of action to take.

 Learn More About Your Legal Rights From ConsumerShield